Taxi StdLib

 Examples

-This example demonstrates how to use getAtIndex() to retrieve a specific song from a playlist by its position.
+Retrieves a song from a playlist by its zero-based index position.

 Try it out